IMAGING METHODS

 Examination

-- test reaction to standard light stimulus
+- test response to a standard light stimulus

 - under normal circumstances, both pupils constrict equally and briskly